 Why?
 When meat is salted, the salt changes the molecular structure of the protein.
 In this state, the steak can absorb more water.
 So, it softens and becomes juicier and tastier than an unsalted one.

 This is why Chefs often salt steak before cooking.
 The salt draws out the moisture, making the flavor more concentrated.
+Just pay attention to the marinade you’re using, as if it contains a lot of soy sauce, you won’t need to add a lot of salt since that soy sauce is already salty.

 8. The tougher the beef, the lower temp and the longer time it should cook (flank, round, hanger)